entjos/JointFPM/cran-comments.md

+# JointFPM 1.2.1

+This version includes some minor improvements of the output printing and some additional arguments for specifying the estimation procedure.

+## R CMD check results
+0 errors | 0 warnings | 0 notes

 # JointFPM 1.2.0

 This version includes major additions to `predict.JointFPM()` by adding Gaussian quadrature to the methods that can be chosen for integrating the cause-specific intensity function.